mvrcoag/clegen/README.md

 <div align="center">
   <br>
   <h1>Clegen 🧩</h1>
-  <strong>Generate modules with clean architecture for Typescript projects</strong>
+  <strong>Generate modules with clean code for Typescript projects</strong>
 </div>
 <br>

 ## What is Clegen?

-Clegen (clean generator) is a command-line tool designed to scaffold clean architecture modules in TypeScript projects.
+Clegen (clean generator) is a command-line tool designed to scaffold clean code modules in TypeScript projects.

 ## Installation